FiloSamo/Human_detection_and_localization/README.md

-# my_exploration ROS2 Package
+# Human Detection and Localization 👨‍🦱📷🤖

 ## Overview

-`my_exploration` is a ROS2 package designed for autonomous robot exploration and mapping.
-It integrates custom navigation, mapping, and object detection capabilities, making it suitable for research and development with TurtleBot3 and simulated environments.
+This is a university project for robot perception.
+The task was to use sensors to localize a target in an unknown environment.
+We implemented a **human localization system** where a TurtleBot3 Burger autonomously explores the environment and detects the presence of humans.
+No prior information about the environment or the number of humans is provided.

+To achieve this, we designed a ROS2 package called **`my_exploration`**.

 ## Features
-- Autonomous exploration and navigation
-- Map management and storage
-- Object detection using YOLOv5/YOLOv8
+- **Human detection** using YOLOv11
-- Launch files for easy simulation and navigation startup
-- Integration with custom and standard ROS2 nodes
+- **Localization** with a custom Extended Kalman Filter implementation
+- **Visualization**: publishes an image showing the explored area and detected human positions on the map

 ## Key Component: `project_yolo.py`

-`project_yolo.py` is the main Python script for object detection in the exploration pipeline.
-It leverages a YOLO-based neural network to detect and segment objects from camera images during robot navigation.
-The script is designed to:
+The `project_yolo.py` file is the main Python script for human detection and localization.
+It uses a YOLO-based neural network to detect and segment humans from the robot’s camera feed during navigation.

+Main functions:
-- Load a YOLO model (e.g., `yolo11n-seg.pt`)
+- Load a YOLO model (e.g. `yolo11n-seg.pt`)
-- Process incoming images from the robot's camera
+- Process incoming images from the robot camera
 - Perform object detection and segmentation
+- Permorm localization using Extended Kalman Filter
-- Publish detection results to ROS2 topics for further use in navigation or mapping
+- Publish detection results to ROS2 topics for use in navigation and mapping

 ### Usage
-You can run `project_yolo.py` as part of your ROS2 launch sequence or as a standalone node.
-It is typically launched via the provided launch files, which set up the necessary parameters and topic remappings.
+You can run `project_yolo.py` either as a standalone ROS2 node or as part of the provided launch files, which handle parameters and topic remappings automatically.

 ## Installation
 1. Clone the repository into your ROS2 workspace `src` folder: